ashutoshvct/Hosting-dynamic-website-on-AWS/EC2.md

 2. Go to folder var/www/html/ and paste your website.

 3. <b>Now you go to your EC2 instance and paste the DNS in the web browser, you should see the website is live.</b>

+#Pointing our webserver to domain (Optional)

+1. Go to AWS console, then Route 53 service.

+2. Select the Domain name we have created.

+3. Now, click on Create record set.

+      Select type "A-IPv4 address".

+      In the value paste the public IP of the instance.

+      Then, Click Create.

+      Create an another record set and now in the name field add www .

+      Select type "A-IPv4 address"

+      In the value paste the public IP of the instance.

+      Then, Click Create.